 - Compulsions are thoughts or actions that you feel you must do or repeat.
 Usually a compulsion is a response to ease the anxiety caused by an obsession.
 A common example is repeated hand washing in response to the obsessional fear about dirt or germs.
 Other examples of compulsions include repeated cleaning, checking, counting, touching, and hoarding of objects.

-What is the treatment for anxiety disorders and phobias?
+Anxiety treatment - for disorders and phobias

-The main aim of treatment is to help you to reduce symptoms so that anxiety no longer affects your day-to-day life.
+The main aim of anxiety treatment is to help you to reduce symptoms so that anxiety no longer affects your day-to-day life.

 The treatment options depend on what condition you have and how severely you are affected.
 They may include one or more of the following: